Sitra brings together change-makers to collaborate on building the successful Finland of tomorrow.

-The public-sector management training aims to promote a more future-oriented approach and cooperation between administrative sectors.
+The public-sector management training aimed to promote a more future-oriented approach and cooperation between administrative sectors.
 Customer-oriented thinking and better use of information in decision-making lie at the core of the training.
-In 2017-2018, the course will include training for high-ranking civil servants and counselling and experimentation to support the training.
+In 2017-2018, the course included training for high-ranking civil servants and counselling and experimentation to support the training.

 In 2016-2017, Sitra facilitated a discussion on the reform of central government transfers to the arts (VOS).
 The discussion resulted in an overview of the changes in the field of culture as well as of the significance of culture in the Finland of tomorrow, and their importance as the basis for reform.

 The Synergise Finland forums organised by Sitra from 2010 to 2015 brought together societal groups of opinion formers from all walks of life, ranging from those at the grass-roots level to political decision-makers.
 The five forums dealt with work, democracy, the economy, security and education, with participants exploring the bold solutions for the changes required in Finland for each of the five themes.